chrisalexander55/ecmascript-sass-webpack-starter/README.md

 ## Header Element

 I know, "Dude, you talking to me about the HTML Header element?"
-Yes, I am because I've seen way too often how under utilized it is in helping developers/organizations delivery the best possible user experience, device support and SEO.
+Yes, I am because I've seen too often how under utilized it is in helping developers/organizations delivery the best possible user experience, device support and SEO.
 Configured right, the HTML Header is powerful!
-Once you open an html file, edit as needed.

 ### Base Feature Support